LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

    Used with `curl->set`.
 This option expects a string value that sets the cookie value for the HTTP header.
-The format of the string should be :samp:`{NAME}={CONTENTS}`, where *NAME* is the cookie name and *CONTENTS* is what the cookie should contain.
-To send multiple cookies, separate each cookie in the string with a semi-colon and a space like this:
+The format of the string should be :samp:`{NAME}={CONTENTS}`, where "NAME" is the cookie name and "CONTENTS" is what the cookie should contain.
+To send multiple cookies, separate each cookie in the string with a semicolon and a space like this:
-   ``"name1=content1; name2=content2;"``.
+   ``'name1=content1; name2=content2;'``.
 Using this option multiple times will only make the latest string override the previous ones.

 .. method:: CURLOPT_COOKIEFILE()

    Used with `curl->set`.
-This option takes a string value that is the path and file name to a file holding cookie data to read and send with the request.
-   The cookie data may be in Netscape / Mozilla cookie data format or just regular HTTP-style headers dumped to a file.
+This option takes a string value for the path to and name of a file holding cookie data to read and send with the request.
+The cookie data may be in Netscape/Mozilla cookie data format or just regular HTTP-style headers dumped to a file.

 .. method:: CURLOPT_COOKIEJAR()

    Used with `curl->set`.
 This option takes a string value specifying the path and file name for curl to store cookies in.
 If the file can't be created, no error will be reported.
-(Using `CURLOPT_VERBOSE` will have a warning printed, but this is the only way to get this feedback.)
+(Using `CURLOPT_VERBOSE()` will have a warning printed, but this is the only way to get this feedback.)

 .. method:: CURLOPT_COOKIESESSION()